code0monkey1/nexjs-13-fundamentals/README.md

     + Routing :

-        - Api routes , help is handling serverless api requests
+        - The `Api` folder , helps in defining / handling serverless api requests

         - The serverless api architecture of next js frees us from worrying about managing the server infrastructure or  scaling the server on increased demand ( as the serverless functions scale up and down as per demand automatically )
         - You define the the api routes in the `app/api` folder , where you name a folder corresponding to the route you want eg . `users` , and then define a `router.js` file , in which you define the serverless routes